microsoft/autorl-research/A2LS/README.md

 ### `A2-winner`
 $\mathcal{L}_{\text{A2-winner}} = \| h(g_\theta(s_{t+1}, a_{t+1}, a_{t+2}, a_{t+3})) - g_{\hat{\theta}}(r_t, r_{t+1}, s_{t+2}, s_{t+3}) \|_2$

-To train a agent on the with `A2-winner` on image-based Cheetah-Run with default hyper-parameters (please refer to appendix for detailed hyper-parameters for each experiment setting):
+To train a SAC agent with `A2-winner` on image-based Cheetah-Run with default hyper-parameters (please refer to appendix for detailed hyper-parameters for each experiment setting):
 ```
 python train.py \
     --domain_name cheetah_run \